ss48/ICM-20948-IMU-Grove-GPS-Air530-Arduino-Uno-MATLAB/README.md

 MATLAB code to read data, run complementary filter, and fuse GPS + IMU

-Let’s go one clean step at a time.

 STEP 1 — Wire the hardware
  ICM-20948 (I²C)